Shashank-raut1999/Digital-VLSI-SoC-Design-And-Planning/Day4/AA_Day4.md

    ### Do synthesis , floorplan , placement and cts :

      - We will proceed with the earlier strategy which had no violations.
-     - Execute the following commands:
+     - Go to the **openlane** directoer and execute the following commands:
      - ```
-              prep -design picorv32a -tag 24-03_10-03 -overwrite
+              prep -design picorv32a -tag 02-04_05-27 -overwrite
               set lefs [glob $::env(DESIGN_DIR)/src/*.lef]
               add_lefs -src $lefs
               set ::env(SYNTH_STRATEGY) "DELAY 3"